radareorg/radare2-book/first_steps/windows_compilation.md

 5. Start a build:

-    Note: Change `Debug` to `Release` below depending on the version desired.
+    Note: Change `Debug` to `Release` in the command below depending on the version desired.

     `msbuild build\radare2.sln /p:Configuration=Debug /m`

     The `/m[axcpucount]` switch creates one MSBuild worker process per logical processor on your machine.
 You can specify a numeric value (e.g. `/m:2`) to limit the number of worker processes if needed.
 (This should not be confused with the Visual C++ Compiler switch `/MP`.)

-    If you get an error with the 32-bit install that says something along the lines of `error MSB4126: The specified solution configuration "Debug|x86" is invalid.` Get around this by adding the following argument to the build command: `/p:Platform=Win32`
+    If you get an error with the 32-bit install that says something along the lines of `error MSB4126: The specified solution configuration "Debug|x86" is invalid.` Get around this by adding the following argument to the command: `/p:Platform=Win32`

 6. Install into your destination folder: `meson install -C build --no-rebuild`
 7. Check your Radare2 version: `dest\bin\radare2.exe -v`

-#### Check that Radare2 runs from all locations
+#### Check That Radare2 Runs From All Locations
 1. In the file explorer go to the folder Radare2 was just installed in.
 2. From this folder go to `dest` > `bin` and keep this window open.
 3. Go to System Properties: In the Windows search bar enter `sysdm.cpl`.